Conclave voters urged to elect a pope who seeks unity and avoids personal interest

-During the morning Mass, the dean of the College of Cardinals, Cardinal Giovanni Battista Re, urged the voters to find a pope who prizes unity and sets aside all personal interests.
+The dean of the College of Cardinals, Cardinal Giovanni Battista Re, presided over the service, urging the voters to set aside all personal interests and find a pope who prizes unity.
 The world today needs a leader who can awaken consciences, he said.

-From the altar of St. Peter's Basilica, Re prayed that they can agree “on the pope that our time needs” in their final set of marching orders before they enter the Sistine Chapel to begin voting.
+From the altar of St. Peter's Basilica, Re prayed that they can agree “on the pope that our time needs” as he offered a final set of marching orders before the cardinals enter the Sistine Chapel later Wednesday to begin the secret voting.

 Hailing from 70 countries, the cardinals are being sequestered from the outside world, their cellphones surrendered and airwaves around the Vatican jammed to prevent all communications until they find a new leader for the 1.4 billion-member church.